aminrj/aminrj.github.io/_posts/2026-04-01-infostealer-agentic-killchain.md

 ---

-## Part 4: The Full Kill Chain — When Infostealers Enter the Picture
+## Part 4: the full kill chain — when infostealers enter the picture

 Now we can connect the macro threat intelligence to the specific attack primitives.